decabyte/vehicle_core/docs/node_nav_sim.md

     rostopic pub -1 /nav/sim/water vehicle_interface/FloatArrayStamped "values: [0.0, 0.001, 0.0]"

 This will set to zero the maximum allowed current speed and it will disable the GM process.
 Together with this the navigation simulator is publish using the topic `nav/sim/currents` the actual state of the current simulator (current speed, angle b, angle a).
 This can later be used if recorded during the experiments.

+### Visualise Current Speed

+To visualise the speed of the simulated current just type:

+    rqt_plot /nav/sim/currents/values[0] &

+This will start the `rqt_plot` utility plotting the speed of the water current at the actual position of the vehicle.